-The courses for a student who enrolls in a certification program along with a master's degree may include undergraduate course work.
-There may be from two to four semesters of these courses which will be identified on an individual basis.
+The courses for a student who enrolls in a certification program along with a master's degree may include undergraduate coursework.
+There may be from two to four semesters of these courses that will be identified on an individual basis.
 Candidates for initial certification must demonstrate competency in student teaching.